Yao Hill Tribe - History and Culture

 Yao Hill Tribe traditional textiles

-The traditional attire of the Yao hill tribe people is stunning.
+The traditional dress of the Yao hill tribe people is stunning and very recognizable.
 The women wear long black jackets with scarlet woolen lapels.
-They also wear loose black pants embroidered with exquisite designs and a matching black turban—the Yao beautifully dress up their children.
-Yao babies commonly wear intricately embroidered caps.
+They also wear loose black pants embroidered with exquisite designs and a matching black turban.
+Besides that, the Yao beautifully dress up their children.
+The babies commonly wear intricately embroidered caps.
 Men wear loose jackets with embroidered pockets and trim.
 Jewelry is fashionable in Yao culture as well.

 During special events, women and children often wear silver neck rings and an intricate set of chains and ornaments.
 The silversmiths of the Yao hill tribe are renowned throughout Thailand for their impressive skills.
 The women are known for their rich embroidery and cross-stitch.
 The intricate designs are unique facets to the clothing of each member of the Yao family.
-The Yao are also known for producing exquisite silver pieces.
-These skills account for a large part of their economy.
+To see a Yao woman sitting in front of her house stitching embroidery is a common sight.

-Donna Bramhall of Haute Culture Textile Tours took this picture for Green Trails.
+Donna Bramhall of Haute Culture Textile Tours took these pictures for Green Trails.
+It shows a Yao woman stitching embroidery and working on the characteristic red collar.

 The most important festival of the Yao hill tribe people is that of New Year.
 It falls on the same date as the Chinese New Year.
 More on the Yao New Year here.